|•Seine River Cruises »||• Moulin Rouge »|

-It's nice to have friends who are Paris travel experts — Us!.
-At Paris Insiders Guide we have years of Paris travel experience, and we're happy to share it with you.
+When you're planning your trip it's nice to have friends who are Paris travel experts.
+Us!
+We have years of Paris travel experience, and we're happy to share it with you.

-Like your best friends in Paris, using our advice will help you plan a smooth visit to the City of Lights.
-In fact, let's make it the trip of a lifetime!
+Starting with our advice will help you plan a smooth visit to the City of Light.
+Let's make it the trip of a lifetime!

 To get you started we've devised a fail-safe vacation planner, with easy-to-follow steps, making sure you do the right thing at the right time.
 Airfare and accomodations will be the biggest planning decisions, followed by activities planning.